-If you do not have the Validator Manager software, you can easily download it from the Innovative Technology website.
+If you do not have the Validator Manager software on CD, you can easily download it from the Innovative Technology website.
 Visit www.innovative-technology.co.uk, and select 'Software Download' from the 'Support' tab:

 Clicking this link will take you to the software download page.
-To download any files you must log in as a registered user - if you have not already registered this is a very quick process; just click Register - Create an account and follow the on-screen instructions.
+To download any files you must log in as a registered user - if you have not already registered this is a very quick process; just click the 'create an account' link and follow the on-screen instructions.